dullahgtt/Grover-Enhancer/README.md

 We will utilize a web scraper to locate and collect a large number of articles from reputable sources.
 We will also generate an equal number of fake articles from various AI models and train the above CNN on the data.

-- In the *Web Scraper* file there is code for scraping the BBC website for articles.
+- In the *Web Scraper* folder in the *Article Dataset* folder, there is code for scraping the BBC website for articles.
 This can be modified for other news outlets and will be needed for a diverse dataset.